-Distance Education Programs - coursework is completed with Academic Facilitator, remotely, in conjunction with an externship experience at a location determined by the student.
+Distance Education Programs - coursework is completed at a location determined by the student.
 Externship locations can be up to 60 miles away from the student's address.
-The externship Mentor will work with each extern on structuring a specific schedule; the extern agrees that he/she will be available to meet with the Mentor at minimum twice per week.
+The externship Mentor will work with each student on structuring a specific schedule; the student agrees that he/she will be available to meet with the Mentor for a minimum of two sessions per week.

-- Online Course Hours Instructional hours consisting of new principles, delivered via the Learning Management System. - Testing is conducted online and grading of the quiz or exam is done upon the conclusion of the test by the Academic Facilitator.
-Computerized grading provides immediate scoring of the test and is available to the student at that time. - Externship Course Hours Instructional hours consisting of supervised work experience activities related to skills/knowledge acquired during Course hours. - Practical assignments are required during the externship to determine level of achievement and understanding.
+- Online Course Hours Instructional hours consisting of new principles, delivered via the Learning Management System. - Testing is conducted online and grading of the quiz or exam is done upon the conclusion of the test.
+Computerized grading provides immediate scoring of the test and is available to the student at that time - Externship Course Hours Instructional hours consisting of supervised work experience activities related to skills/knowledge acquired during course hours.

+Practical assignments are required during the externship to determine level of achievement and understanding.
 The assignments are typically graded within 48 hours and reviewed with the student.
-These tasks are designed to show the extern how the REAL WORLD operates at their mentor's independently operated unique place of business whether that be a recording studio, a film production company, a radio station, or a restaurant kitchen.